sepehr09/DotNetCoreBoilerplate/README.md

 The solution contains unit, integration, and functional tests.

 To run the tests:

 ```bash
 dotnet test
 ```

 ## Help

 To learn more about the template go to the [project website](https://github.com/jasontaylordev/CleanArchitecture).
 Here you can find additional guidance, request new features, report a bug, and discuss the template with other users.

+## Extras

+- Dockerized with postgresql and configured to pass `.env` file to appSettings.
+- MultiTenancy using finbuckle package.
+- FileStorage service using Minio (compatible with S3).
+- redis
+- configured Distributed caching (using redis)